-- Did it need planning permission or another type of consent? (look at the planning portal as a guide)
+- Did it need planning permission or another type of consent?

-In some cases urgent action may be required, for example where works are actually taking place that could lead to:
+In some cases urgent action may be required, for example where works are taking place that could lead to:

 - Works of demolition or significant alteration to a listed building.